ProfaneServitor/sdwui-docs/_pages/en/install.md

 6. Run `webui-user.bat` from Windows Explorer as normal, non-administrator, user.

 ### Automatic Installation on Linux

+This is instructions for NVidia-based GPUs.
+For AMD, see  [AMD](../install-on-amd/)

 1. Install the dependencies:
 ```bash
 # Debian-based: